Reviews You Can Rely On

 If you want a lighter-weight option, something from our men's hiking shoe review could be an excellent alternative to a full boot.
 And even though most boots come in both men's and women's versions, it is not always the case that they perform similarly for both.
 To that end, we conduct in-depth testing by female reviewers in our women's hiking boots and women's hiking shoe guides.

-Editor's Note: On May 6, 2025, we updated this review with our findings from testing new and updated boots from Hoka, La Sportiva, and Salomon.
+Editor's Note: On October 21, 2025, we updated this review with testing results from new and updated boots from Danner, Zamberlan, Altra, Lowa, and Merrell.
+We also removed discontinued models.

 Related: Best Hiking Boots for Women